0liNewton/IDS6938-SimulationTechniques/Homework3/Readme.md

 		* Agents spun around in a circle and slowly moved towards target
 	* Across these initial values, negative sign correct agents' direction or movement towards the target but can introduce other errors
 	* Only a negative *Kp1* value achieves desired behavior outcome
+* As time passes, the agents begin to form clusters

 ```C++
 vec2 SIMAgent::Seek()